-Halabí et al ^[21] found that published evidence on this risk factor isScarce and more research a needed to analyze the cumulative effect of smoking on the development of dry sockets also suggested measuring Tabaco use on the day after that extraction.Many workers reported site-specificity in theoccurrence of the socket with the mandibularmolar area being the most commonly affected site ^[6, 7].
-This is in agreement with the findings of our study where there is significant differ then the occurrence of socketed in mandibular posterior teeth this be due to surgical trauma (difficulty of extraction) of posterior teethTraumatic extraction was found to be the great risk factor associated with the development of alveolar osteitis. ^[21]difficult extraction lead to by compression of the socket and possible thrombosis of the underlying vessels, reducing blood perfusion.
-Some associate trauma with a reduction in tissue resistance and consequently wound infection by anaerobes^[1]. and that's why dry socket occurs more in surgically removed teeth(14.4%) than nonsurgical removal(4.4%) and also occur when the time is taken for removal of teeth increased.
+Halabí et al ^[21] found that published evidence on this risk factor is scarce, and more research is needed to analyze the cumulative effect of smoking on the development of dry sockets.
+They also suggested measuring Tabaco use on the day after that extraction.
+Many workers reported site-specificity in the occurrence of the socket, with the mandibular molar area being the most commonly affected site ^[6, 7].
+This is in agreement with the findings of our study, where there are significant differences in the occurrence of socketed in mandibular posterior teeth.
+This could be due to surgical trauma (difficulty of extraction) of posterior teethTraumatic extraction was found to be a significant risk factor associated with the development of alveolar osteitis ^[21].
+Harrowing extraction leads to compression of the socket and possible thrombosis of the underlying vessels, reducing blood perfusion.
+Some associate trauma with a reduction in tissue resistance and, consequently, wound infection by anaerobes^[11], and that is why dry socket occurs more in surgically removed teeth(14.4%) than nonsurgical removal(4.4%) and also occur when the time is taken for removal of teeth increased.